-APX and JOIN Capital launch ‘VCs for Female Founders’
+APX, JOIN Capital and Redalpine present: ‘VCs for Female Founders’

 Female founders lack access to funding.
-To change that, 50* investors from Europe have joined forces to connect and provide female founders and mixed founding teams from DACH with remote funding office hours.
+To change that, more than 70 investors from Europe have joined forces to connect and provide female founders and mixed founding teams from DACH with remote funding office hours.

 Many challenges exist on the road to building a company.
 You need to create a jaw-dropping product, form a dream team and master the momentum wave.
 But one thing that shouldn’t play a role in the success of your startup is your gender.

 Unfortunately, the reality tells a different story.